Chicken Tenders with Tomato-Herb Pan Sauce

 - Tomatoes / Onions / Corn - Prep as directed.
 Combine onions and corn.
 Store tomatoes separately.
 (Can be done up to 3 days ahead)

 - Make herb butter - Chop garlic and green parts of green onions (discard white parts).
-Heat butter (portion for the scramble) in the microwave until just starting to melt.
+Heat butter (portion for the chicken) in the microwave until just starting to melt.
 Stir garlic, green parts of green onions, paprika, Italian seasoning, salt and pepper into butter.
 (Can be done up to 3 days ahead)

 - In a saucepan, combine edamame, onions, corn, water and butter (portion for the succotash).
 Cover and cook over medium-high heat until corn is warmed through and onions are tender, ~3 minutes.
 Remove the cover and continue cooking until excess water has cooked off.
 Stir in lemon juice.
 Season with some salt and pepper.
 Set aside, covered.